ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - **install** Checkout Config Directory
     [See the back-end getting started guide](First-time-installing-and-building-(Windows)#setting-up-a-configurations-directory)

-- **install** Check that MySQL v5.6 is installed on the PC.
+- **install** Check that the version of MySQL installed corresponds to the version required for the release
    - If MySQL is already installed, locate the current data directory and make sure that any pre-existing data is backed up.
-   - If a different version of MySQL is already installed, you should remove it and install MySQL v5.6.
+   - If a different version of MySQL is already installed, you should remove it and install the correct version of MySQL as listed on the release notes.
+Note that versions 3.2 and before all used v5.6.
-   - If MySQL v5.6 is already installed, it is recommended that you remove it and do a clean re-install.
-   - If you decide to remove a previous installation of MySQL (v5.6 or otherwise), please ensure you fully remove it before installing MySQL v5.6.
-      - use the MySQL uninstaller from the Programs & Features control panel to remove MySQL
-      - after uninstalling, confirm that no MySQL features remain listed in the Programs & Features control panel
-   - If MySQL v5.6 is not already installed, or you are doing a clean re-install:
+   - If MySQL is not already installed, or you are doing a clean re-install:
       - download the MySQL installer `mysql-installer-community-5.6.16.0` from `\\isis\inst$\Kits$\External\BuildServer(ndwvegas)` and install it.
       - during the MySQL installation process,
          - use the password specified on the passwords page